cykerway/spotish/README.md

 # spotish

-download saved tracks on spotify;
+download tracks and playlists on spotify;

 ## install